1. Bicom Systems

 NOTE: As a recommendation, we advise stopping all VPSs prior to starting the SERVERware upgrade procedure.
 However, it is important to note that this step is not mandatory, and the upgrade can proceed without interruption even if the VPSs remain active.

-If your SERVERware is currently running on version v3.2.x or lower, we will need to perform a two-step upgrade process.
-Firstly, the system will be upgraded to version v3.3.x, followed by the upgrade to the latest version, as further explained below:
+If your SERVERware is currently running on version v3.2.x or lower, we will need to perform a three-step upgrade process.
+Firstly, the system will be upgraded to version v3.3.1.
+Once all hosts are on v3.3.1 version, the system will be upgraded to v4.8.2, followed by the upgrade to the latest version v5.x, as further explained below:

-2. Secondly, we will proceed with the same on the Secondary Storage Host and there will be no downtime as well.
+2. Secondly, we will proceed with the same on the Secondary Storage Host with upgrading it to v3.3.1 and there will be no downtime as well.

 After upgrading the Secondary host, we would need to initiate a failover so that Secondary and Primary switch places, and that one should not take more than 15 minutes.
 There will be downtime during the failover, so around 15 minutes in total.
 During failover, all VPSs will be non-operational.